Maxime-LEJEAN/Maxime-LEJEAN.github.io/README.md

-# Maxime-LEJEAN.github.io
-This is a test for creating a website
+This is just a landing page for my various projects